pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 ### Creating

-1. To create a webhook, navigate to the pact you want to create the webhook for (Click "Go to Entry Point", then select "latest-pacts", then select the pact you want to create the webhook for.)
+1. To create a webhook, in the HAL Browser, navigate to the pact you want to create the webhook for (Click "Go to Entry Point", then select "latest-pacts", then select the pact you want to create the webhook for.)
 2. Click the "NON-GET" button for the "pact-webhooks" relation.
 3. Paste in the webhook JSON (example shown below) in the body section and click "Make Request".